ibm-cloud-docs/EventStreams/enabling_mirroring.md

 After the topic selection is completed, the target cluster shows the topics that are selected for mirroring using the **Mirroring user controls** suffixed with the source cluster's alias.

 ### Step 3.1: Specify how topic and group names are transformed
 {: #renametopics}

 You can specify transformation rules that allow you to mirror data into topics with different names in the target cluster.
 The following three scenarios describe possible transformations, and explain the use-cases for each.

-You can specify which topics/consumer groups are mirrored at anytime once mirroring has been enabled however topic/group transformation is only possible at the point mirroring is enabled.
-If mirroring is already enabled, it will need to be disabled first before a subsequent enable request is made to specify topic/group transformation.
+You can specify which topics or consumer groups are mirrored at anytime once mirroring has been enabled, however topic or group transformation is only possible at the point mirroring is enabled.
+If mirroring is already enabled, it will need to be disabled first before a subsequent enable request is made to specify topic or group transformation.
 {: note}

-### Scenario 1: Transforming topics by removing the old prefix/suffix and adding a new prefix/suffix
+### Scenario 1: Transforming topics by removing the old prefix or suffix and adding a new prefix or suffix
 {: #transformtopic_1}

 Configure the following four additional parameters.